-The study was conducted in the Animal House of following equation: National Research Centre (NRC), Cairo, Egypt.
-Thirty Adult male rats (Sprague Dawley Strain) 5) weighing between 90-110 g were used for the study.
-Atherogenic index (AIX) was calculated according The animals used for the study were randomly to the formula adopted by Hostmark et al. (1991), as selected.
-All rats were active, apparently healthy and follows: Atherogenic index = (TC - HDL-c) / HDLfree from abnormalities and disease and housed in c. commercial cages, equipped with automatic drinkers and feeders, at room temperature maintained at 25 Č, with alternating 12 hour light 12 hour dark cycle.
-The expressed as mg/dl. animals were kept for 10 days for acclimatization Estimation before the experiment.
+The study was conducted in the Animal House of National Research Centre (NRC), Cairo, Egypt.
+Thirty Adult male rats (Sprague Dawley Strain) weighing between 90-110 g were used for the study.
+The animals used for the study were randomly selected.
+All rats were active, apparently healthy and free from abnormalities and disease and housed in commercial cages, equipped with automatic drinkers and feeders, at room temperature maintained at 25 $\mathring{C}$ , with alternating 12 hour light 12 hour dark cycle.
+The animals were kept for 10 days for acclimatization before the experiment.